solana-labs/solana/docs/src/running-validator/validator-info.md

 ## Keybase

 Previously Keybase was used by validators to provide their validator icon, however Keybase has sunset its service and thus is no longer supported.
-Some old validator info accounts will still contain keybase usernames this is reflected in the serialized data returend when querying these validator info accounts.
+Some old validator info accounts will still contain keybase usernames this is reflected in the serialized data returned when querying these validator info accounts.